daniel-sarran/Hunt-Express/README.md

 # Hunt-Express

-`Hunt-Express` is a web application to organize the job search: log new positions applied to, recall dates, track progress per application, from "application submitted" to "offer" or "rejection" in a straightforward tabular format.
+`Hunt-Express` is a web application to organize the job search: log job applications, recall dates, track progress per application, and keep track of the stage of each application.

 I knew I wanted to organize my personal internship hunt and decided to build a tool to help me with that, and got the added benefit of getting exposure to web development beyond coursework.